Dr Lorna O’Doherty

 Professor of Health Psychology, University of Hertfordshire

-Katherine is the lead for the third work stream that involves examining mental and sexual health and life quality in approximately 1000 survivors over a two-year period in order to understand the widespread impacts of SARCS on adults as well as young people and children.
+Katherine is the lead for the third work stream that involves examining mental and sexual health and life quality in approximately 1000 survivors over a one-year period in order to understand the widespread impacts of SARCS on adults as well as young people and children.

 Professor Sarah Brown